nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 1573506416: Sending PUBLISH to mqttjs_d5cdbc8e (d0, q0, r0, m0, 'messages', ...
 (34 bytes))
 ```

-Now that we are able to publish messages to the topic, we will need to create a handler for the `message` event which is triggered every time one of our subscribed topics has something published to it.
+Now that we can publish messages to the topic, we will need to create a handler for the `message` event which is triggered every time one of our subscribed topics has something published to it.
 We can do this again with the `client.on` function:

 ```js
 client.on('message', function(topic, message) {